iminolee/cpp_project_template/README.md

 # cpp_project_template

-This repository contains 'The template for cpp projects',
+This repository contains 'The template for cpp projects', <br/>

-including a basic example of writing a C++ library named 'utils' for message printing.
+including a basic example of writing a C++ library named 'utils' for message printing. <br/>

-Additionally,'PRINTING_HELLO_WORLD' application utilizes the library to print "Hello World!" on the

-terminal, without directly using 'iostream'
+Additionally,'PRINTING_HELLO_WORLD' application utilizes the library to print "Hello World!" on the terminal, without directly using 'iostream'. <br/>

 ## Compile